Towards an Evaluation Methodology for AI in Second Language Education: Lessons Learned from Developing L2-Bench: Pilot Validation Exercise

 \section{Pilot Validation Exercise}

-Prior to full-scale development of L2-Bench, we conducted a pilot validation study which served purposes: (1) gathering early feedback to improve the competency construct and dataset design before scaling to the full 1,000+ tasks; and (2) informing best practices for a future global practitioner data validation (Section 5), such as establishing evaluation design parameters, identifying challenging competencies, and calibration guidelines.
+Prior to full-scale development of L2-Bench, we conducted a pilot validation study (IRB-exempt) which served two purposes: \begin{enumerate} \item \textbf{gathering early feedback} to improve the competency construct and dataset design before scaling to the full 1,000+ tasks \item \textbf{informing best practices} for a future global practitioner data validation (Future Work), such as establishing evaluation design parameters, identifying challenging competencies, and calibration guidelines. \end{enumerate}